Minqi824/ADBench/README.md

 ### Dependency
 The experiment code is written in Python 3 and built on a number of Python packages:

-- catboost (required for running catboost)
-- copulas (required for running anomaly type analysis)
 - scikit-learn==0.20.3
 - pyod==0.9.8
 - Keras==2.3.0
 - tensorflow==2.8.0
 - torch==1.9.0
 - rtdl==0.0.13
+- lightgbm
+- xgboost
+- catboost
+- copulas

 ### Quickly implement ADBench for benchmarking AD algorithms.
 We present the following example for quickly implementing ADBench in _three different Angles_ illustrated